 That doesn’t mean Positive Psychology Coaches are passive.
 We listen deeply, we identify and focus on our clients’ strengths, and we elicit and play back to them explicit examples of their values, strengths, and successes.
 We embed approaches that support our clients to develop self-compassion and growth mindset along the way.
 When we skillfully create an environment where the client creates and witnesses their strengths and progress, and is able to see setbacks as part of the process, we facilitate real change that will endure long after our relationship ends.

 The second observation I had about my friend’s process had to do with the long, ambitious lists that were weighing her down in between sessions.
 As coaches, we meet with eager clients longing for—sometimes desperate for—change.
 We want our clients to succeed.
 Indeed, our success as coaches can feel like it depends on it.
 Yet to be successful, we have to resist the urge to produce instant results.
-Often, coaches actually support their clients’ success by finding ways to help them slow things down.
+Often, coaches actually best support their clients’ success by finding ways to help them slow things down.
 Ironic, right?

-If a client comes in ready to get unstuck and eager and hit the ground running, we need to balance our support for that bravery with what we know about change.
-At WBI, we are explicit about the value of taking very small steps, and we have strategies and questions that help our clients break down ambitious goals into manageable pieces.
-Sometimes steps towards a desired outcome seem tiny, and are more reflective and observational rather than action focused.
-In session, we amplify those small steps and give them the credit they deserve, and our clients see themselves in a new light, becoming the thing they are aiming for.
+In our coaching engagements, we amplify those small steps and give them the credit they deserve, and our clients see themselves in a new light, becoming the thing they are aiming for.
 This fuels further success.
 And, yes, if a client chooses to go big from the get-go, it’s their choice.
 We go there with them.
 There is no “I told you so” in coaching.
 If things don’t work out as planned, we celebrate effort and activate a growth mindset, asking specific learning-oriented questions to help them glean value from what happened.

 Back to my friend.
 She eventually stopped seeing her coach.
 I suspect the work did yield some benefits.
 Simply committing to the process and showing up to those calls started the change process.
 Witnessing my friend’s experience was a reminder that a coach’s job is not to give our clients assignments; it’s to listen to their needs and help them put together a plan that reflects their values, their life, and their timetable.
 Ultimately, our aim as coaches is to eventually become obsolete.